derek-watson14/Thunderstruck/Project_Planning/SQL_TESTING.md

         Test steps
             1. Register a new user with a known test email and password
             2. Check that we can retrieve that new user's email from the database
-            3. Check that the new user's password is a hashed string (need to know what the expected hashed value is)
+            3. Check that the new user's password is a hashed string (is not equal to the original password string)
             4. Check that the hashed string in the DB matches the string from hashing the plain text password Expected result
             Test emaail and a hashed password are in the DB, that hash should match the hash the test password produces